 7. Learn new skills

 Freelancing online is a legitimate money-making opportunity.
 The number of freelancers is in the millions and more and more new freelancers join the online freelancing jobs market.
 Because of this, the competition is growing as each day passes by and in order to stay competitive, you must learn new skills to stay relevant and have new projects and opportunities available to you.
-You can learn new things by reading books or by online courses like Udemy, edX, SkillShare, Udacity, Coursera, Khan Academy, and others.
+For example, if you are a writer you can later also expand on proofreading and editing jobs You can learn new things by reading books or by online courses like Udemy, edX, SkillShare, Udacity, Coursera, Khan Academy, and others.

 8. Join as many freelance jobs website as you can